Let Oomnitza be your single source of truth!

 mpim:write

 .
-For further information, see Slack API documentation: conversations.invite
+For further information, see Slack API documentation: conversations.invite.

-- Your Message to the user.
+- Your message to the user.

-- In the API block window, click the Advanced Mode button located in the upper right of the window.
+- In the API block window, click Advanced Mode.

-The following Bot and User scopes are required for the Send message preset: chat:write
+The following Bot and user scopes are required for the Send message preset: chat:write

 .
 For further information, see Slack API documentation: Send message.

-- In the API block window, click the Advanced Mode button located in the upper right of the window.
+- In the API block window, click Advanced Mode.

-- In the Information tab, you will notice that the Slack user id is referenced in the variable {{user_external_id}}.
-You can replace this with the actual user id or a different notation like {{Slack_user_id}} if you prefer.
+- On the Information tab, you will see that the Slack user ID is referenced in the variable {{user_external_id}}.
+You can replace this with the actual user id or a different notation like {{Slack_user_id}}.

-The following scope is required for the Deactivate User preset: admin
+The following scope is required: admin

 .
-For further information, see Slack API documentation: delete-users-id.
+See Slack API documentation: delete-users-id.

 Reference articles for workflows